ricardoues/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]

-I create the function `find_cars` (cell codes #38 `./P5.ipynb`)  to seach windows and identify cars.
+I created the function `find_cars` (cell codes #38 `./P5.ipynb`)  to seach windows and identify cars.
 The function returns the image with bounding boxes and the coordinates of the bounding boxes.
 I decided to search windows from the position 400 to 656 in the y-axis.
 The size of the image in the windows search is 64 pixels with a cells per step equal to 2.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+.
 Here are some example images:

 ![alt text][image4]
 ---